 If you've traveled through America than you know that this is not a country that has one climate.
-As one of the largest countries in the world, it can certainly be raining outside of a fire sleeve factory in Oklahoma and sunny in California.
+As one of the largest countries in the world, it can certainly be raining outside in Oklahoma and sunny in California.
 This means that if you're moving from one state to another you're going to want to make sure you understand the different weather conditions before you arrive.
 This will show you if this is the right place for you and let you in on what you'll be seeing throughout the years.

 There are lots of lush beautiful green spaces to enjoy for those living in or visiting Georgia and one of the reasons for that is that this is a state that sees quite a bit of precipitation throughout the year.
-If you're coming here from Toronto lofts you might not need to shovel snow but you should definitely be equipped with rain gear even in the winter months.
+If you're coming here from Canada for example, you might not need to shovel snow but you should definitely be equipped with rain gear even in the winter months.
 Heavy snow is considered to be about three inches but some storms have brought in more than twenty inches of rain in a 24-hour period.